What VARA Actually Regulates — and What It Doesn't

 What "Usage-Based Software Licensing Fees" Means for Banking Relationships

 One of the most common practical questions from operators evaluating Fexr is whether partnering with Fexr will create complications in their own banking relationships.
-The concern is legitimate — banks have terminated accounts or restricted services for companies perceived to have crypto exposure, sometimes without adequate assessment of what the actual relationship involves.
+The concern is legitimate — banks have terminated accounts or restricted services for companies perceived to have virtual asset exposure, sometimes without adequate assessment of what the actual relationship involves.

 A Practical Note for Operators